Modular Blind Video Quality Assessment: Introduction

 To reliably assess the perceptual quality of digital videos with great content and distortion diversities, and variable spatial resolutions and frame rates, we propose a modular BVQA model.
-Our model consists of three modules: a base quality predictor, a spatial rectifier, and a temporal rectifier, responding to the visual content and distortion, spatial resolution, and frame rate changes in video quality, respectively.
-The base quality predictor takes a sparse set of spatially downsampled key frames as input, and produces a scalar as the quality indicator.
-The spatial rectifier relies on a shallow CNN to process the Laplacian pyramids of the key frames at actual spatial resolution, and compute the scaling and shift parameters to rectify the base quality score.
-Similarly, the temporal rectifier relies on a lightweight CNN to process the spatially downsampled video chunks centered around the key frames at actual frame rate, and compute another scaling and shift parameters for quality score rectification.
+Our model consists of three modules: a base quality predictor, a spatial rectifier, and a temporal rectifier, responding to the visual content and distortion, spatial resolution, and frame rate changes, respectively.
+The base quality predictor takes a sparse set of spatially downsampled key frames as input, and produces a scalar as the quality estimate.
+The spatial rectifier relies on a shallow CNN to process the Laplacian pyramids of the key frames at the actual spatial resolution, and computes the scaling and shift parameters to rectify the base quality score.
+Similarly, the temporal rectifier relies on a lightweight CNN to process the spatially downsampled video chunks centered around the key frames at the actual frame rate, and computes another scaling and shift parameters for quality rectification.
 To enhance the modularity of our model, we introduce a dropout strategy during training.
-At each iteration, we randomly dropout the spatial and/or temporal rectifiers with pre-specified probabilities.
-Such a training strategy encourages the base quality predictor function independently as a BVQA model, and would perform better when equipped with the rectifiers.
-In summary, the current work presents several key contributions: \begin{itemize} \item A modular BVQA model that is sensitive to visual distortions and changes in spatial resolution and frame rate, and is readily extensible to add other video attributes (\eg, dynamic range, color gamut) as additional rectifiers; \item A training strategy for our BVQA model to guarantee the base quality predictor as a standalone BVQA model with enhanced performance when combined with the rectifiers; \item A experimental demonstration of the superiority of our BVQA model over existing methods on a total of \textit{fourteen} video quality datasets~\cite{mackin2018studyreso,li2019avc,mackin2018studyfr,madhusudana2021subjective,shang2021assessment, lee2021subjective, nuutinen2016cvd2014, ghadiyaram2017capture,sinno2018large, hosu2017konstanz,wang2019youtube,chen2019qoe, yu2022subjective,ying2021patch}, covering professionally-generated content (PGC) and user-generated content (UGC), synthetic and authentic distortions, and variable spatial resolutions and frame rates; \item A computational analysis of eight UGC datasets in terms of their spatial and temporal complexity thanks to the modularity design of our BVQA model~\cite{sun2024analysis}. \end{itemize}
+At each iteration, we randomly drop out the spatial and/or temporal rectifiers with pre-specified probabilities.
+In summary, the current work presents several novel elements: \begin{itemize} \item A modular BVQA model that is sensitive to visual distortions and changes in the spatial resolution and frame rate, and is readily extensible to add other video attributes (\eg, dynamic range and color gamut) as additional rectifiers; \item A training strategy for our BVQA model to encourage the base quality predictor to function independently as a BVQA model, which would perform better when combined with the rectifiers; \item A experimental demonstration of the superiority of our BVQA model over existing methods on a total of \textit{fourteen} video quality datasets~\cite{mackin2018studyreso,li2019avc,mackin2018studyfr,madhusudana2021subjective,shang2021assessment, lee2021subjective, nuutinen2016cvd2014, ghadiyaram2017capture,sinno2018large, hosu2017konstanz,wang2019youtube,chen2019qoe, yu2022subjective,ying2021patch}, covering professionally-generated content (PGC) and user-generated content (UGC), synthetic and authentic distortions, and variable spatial resolutions and frame rates; \item A computational analysis of eight UGC datasets in terms of their spatial and temporal complexity thanks to the modularity design of our BVQA model~\cite{sun2024analysis}. \end{itemize}